bibiak1/OCP_Arch/README.md

 12:00		OpenShift from a security perspective

-12:45		Advanced Security Management for Kubernetes
+12:45		Advanced Container Security (ACS)

-13:00		BREAK
+13:30		BREAK

-14:00		Modern Registry Management (QUAY)
+14:30		Modern Registry Management (QUAY)

-14:35		Introduction into Cloud Native (Serverless)
+14:45		Introduction into Cloud Native (Serverless)

-14:55		Break
+15:00		Break

-15:00		What´s Comming in Openshift (RoadMap)
+15:15		What´s Comming in Openshift (RoadMap)

 16:00		Continue SelfLearning and Assesment